1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 1878 7TF Reverse of 1878 Proof Morgan Silver Dollar Value

-Following the correction of the ornithologically incorrect eight-feather design, the Philadelphia Mint produced an estimated 250 proof strikes of the 1878 7TF Reverse of 1878 Morgan Dollar, representing the second proof variety in the inaugural Morgan Dollar series and featuring the Second Reverse design with flat eagle breast and parallel arrow feather.
+Following the correction of the ornithologically incorrect eight-feather design, the Philadelphia Mint produced an estimated 250 proof strikes of the 1878 7TF Reverse of 1878 Morgan Dollar, representing the second proof variety in the inaugural Morgan Dollar series.
+This extremely limited production makes the 1878 7TF Reverse of 1878 Proof substantially scarcer than its business strike counterpart.

-Proof strikes of this variety typically demonstrate light striking weakness above Liberty’s ear, a common characteristic noted across early Morgan Dollar proof production, while exhibiting medium to low cameo contrast between frosted devices and mirror fields.
+Proof strikes of this variety typically demonstrate light striking weakness above Liberty’s ear — a common characteristic noted across early Morgan Dollar proof production — while exhibiting medium to low cameo contrast between frosted devices and mirror fields.
+Finding examples with strong eye appeal and minimal hairlining presents genuine challenges for collectors pursuing premium quality specimens.

 Values escalate dramatically as preservation quality improves, with PR65 examples valued at $25,000 and PR65+ specimens reaching $32,500.
-The variety becomes substantially scarcer in gem grades, with PR66 examples commanding $50,000 and PR67 pieces at $85,000.
+PR66 examples command $50,000 and PR67 pieces reach $85,000, making this one of the most valuable non-cameo proof varieties in the first-year series.

 1878 7TF Reverse of 1878 Proof Morgan Silver Dollar Price/Grade Chart